 “The setting, the craft, the dog – all are critical to a cozy mystery, and here Hollon hits a homerun.
 The plot has a couple of surprising twists that decrease its predictability making it an entertaining amateur sleuth adventure.”– RT Book Reviews, 4 Stars

-The third book in the series Cracked to Death will be released on June 28, 2016.
-It is available for Pre-Order!
+The third book in the series Cracked to Death was released on June 28, 2016.

 When a treasure hunt leads to deadly plunder, it’s up to glass shop owner Savannah Webb and her trusty investigative posse to map out the true motives of a killer. . .